GROUNDING EXERCISES FOR ANXIETY

 Having a big sense of being ungrounded to the surrounding world can be a scary experience, it can leave you feeling as if you’re not really living your life for yourself.

-Here are some signs that you may be ungrounded from the world around you;
+Here are some signs that you may be ungrounded;

 • You’re constantly anxious